 Yes, you read that correctly.
 It’s possible a store owes you money!

 A lot of the major retailers (including Amazon!) have price adjustment policies that state that if an item you bought drops in price within a certain period of time, then they’ll refund you the difference.

 But with as much online shopping as you probably do, who has time to monitor for price changes?

-	Similar to Trim, Paribus is a convenient and totally free bot that will do the heavy lifting for you.
+Similar to Trim, Capital One Price Protection (formerly Paribus) is a convenient and totally free bot that will do the heavy lifting for you.

 Try it out; who knows how much you’re owed!
 It could be a quick way to “earn” (back) $20, $30, or even to make $500 fast!

 31. Rent Out Your Parking Spot When You Leave on Trips